 When designing assessment tasks, consider the following criteria, for the purpose of building in fairness:

 - Avoid setting demanding exams during major religious festivals.

-- Include a variety of assessment tasks throughout the course; individual assignments and group work, online and/or in-class participation, exams etc. all have their place.
+- Include a variety of assessment tasks throughout the course; individual assignments and group work, online and/or in-class participation, exams and other assessment methods all have their place.
 You can also use portfolio assessment to implement a range of assessment tasks.

 - Allow students to choose their own assessment task, provided it is aligned to the learning objectives; permit them to use a variety of media such as podcasts, websites, blogs, oral presentations or written work.

 - Apply a progressive approach to the traditional essay or report-writing assignment; for example, evaluate the first assignment for content, format and volume rather than expression, then gradually shift the balance towards improving expression.

 - Weight a course's or a semester's assessment tasks in a balanced way; don't give any single assessment task too much weight.